Those were her exact words, except for "company namin" which is the insurance company she is representing. And so I thought of writing this post.

 I hope this post was able to shed some light into your VUL policies.
 If you find this of value, kindly click SHARE and help us in educating more Filipinos.

-I am a Registered Financial Planner, and it is part of my advocacy to help more Filipinos be in a better financial position through Financial Planning.
+I am a Registered Financial Planner, and it is part of my advocacy to help more Filipinos be in a better financial position through proper Financial Planning.
 Assigned with this life purpose, I conduct a FREE cashflow management and financial planning session online via ZOOM.
 You can click here to learn more and book an appointment.

 Thank you very much and be very blessed!